vaibhav209/color-picker-app/README.md

 ### color-picker-app

-User Colors is a web application that allows users to create and save custom colors.
+Color Picker is a web application that allows users to create and save custom colors.
 Users can sign up for an account, sign in, and access their saved colors from their user home page.

 ## Technologies Used